 So, without further ado let’s dive in with number one on our list of Skype alternatives.

 Crewdle is the new, eco-friendly way to do your virtual conference calls and online meetings.
 With end-to-end encryption, you can be sure your meetings are secure and safe.
 It's simple and easy to use.

 While there are tons of Skype competitors out there, a lot of them have shortcomings that don’t make them a viable option as a video chat and messaging platform.
 That’s not the case here though.

 Crewdle is one of the best Skype alternatives available for those who need to make video calls.

 Crewdle offers a super clean, user-friendly interface, great customer support, and tons of features for superb video conferencing.

-But here’s what really sets it apart — Crewdle is totally eco-friendly and has minimal environmental impact.
+But here’s what really sets it apart as an alternative to Skype — Crewdle is totally eco-friendly and has minimal environmental impact.